gvanem/EnvTool/README.md

   0.3: Handled the case where an env-var contains the current directory.
         E.g. when "PATH=./;c:\util", turn the "./" into CWD (using 'getcwd()') for 'stat("/.")' to work.
-Turn off command-line globbing in MingW ('_CRT_glob = 0').
+Turn off command-line globbing in MinGW ('_CRT_glob = 0').

   0.4:  Rudimentary check for Python 'sys.path' searching.